 4. Weight and size:

-If you move around a lot, you need an inverter generator which is more portable i.e. lighter and more compact.
+If you move around a lot, you need an inverter generator that is more portable i.e. lighter and more compact.
 If you can’t find lighter ones, maybe look for ones with wheels.

 Finally, the most important thing: cost.
 If it has all the best features but you can’t afford it then there’s no use of spending time on checking it.
 Remember, the cost of the inverter generator is not the end of it.
 You need to look into fuel and maintenance costs and then decide.
 Don’t trust prices on the internet.
 Visit or contact the nearest store and check what it actually costs there.